Frequently Asked Questions

 A

 Berating us about this only makes us stronger.
-There is an ATM just across the road.
+We now have an ATM for convenience.
 Note we are no longer able to cash paychecks or personal checks.
+We're happy to print receipts for those filing expenses, just ask before we ring your drink.

 Q